Oneida County Youth in Governance Program

 Youth representatives will have an opportunity to sit among county board members on a county committee and be paired with a county board supervisor who will serve as a mentor.
 County board supervisor-mentors will assist youth in becoming involved in county governance by providing information and resources for them to better understand the governance process, fully develop their ideas, and feel confident in sharing their opinions.
 They will encourage and promote learning and skill development in areas such as communication, organization, and decision-making.
 Mentors also advocate for the youth and help create a safe, welcoming, and respectful environment.
 In addition to committee meetings, youth representatives will attend cohort sessions, which provide a space to connect with other youth representatives; deepen learning; and grow youth leadership, civic engagement, and other important professional skills.

-- Sept.-January: Students will attend their assigned committee meeting once a month during this time frame.
+- September-February: Students will attend their assigned committee meeting once a month during this time frame.
+Committee meetings typically take place at the Oneida County Courthouse in Rhinelander.
+Some may be located at a different location.
 Students will also attend one full county board meeting during this time span (students can choose which month they would like to attend the full county board meeting).

 - FOR STUDENTS: Gain practical knowledge of local government, enhance public speaking, and critical thinking skills, and build a network of professional contacts.